Lance Weiler: Biography

 Lance Weiler started in filmmaking by working as an assistant cameraman and camera operator on commercial shoots.
 In 1997, he teamed up with Stefan Avalos to co-write, direct, produce and star in a horror film, The Last Broadcast, based on the technique of found footage.

 In 2005, Weiler wrote, directed, and co-produced his second film, Head Trauma, also a thriller.
 It premiered at the Los Angeles Film Festival in 2006.
 It had a 17-city DIY digital theatrical run before hitting stores and retail outlets nationwide on DVD.

 Weiler developed a cinema ARG (alternate reality game) around Head Trauma.
 Over 2.5 million people played the game via theaters, mobile drive-ins, phones and online.
 In recognition of these cinematic gaming innovations, BusinessWeek ranked Weiler in 2009 as "One of the 18 Who Changed Hollywood".

 With his writing partner Chuck Wendig, Weiler wrote Collapsus: The Energy Risk Conspiracy, which received an International Emmy nomination for best Digital Fiction in 2011.
 In 2010, Weiler and Wendig attended the Sundance Screenwriters Lab with their script for HiM.
 At Sundance 2011, Weiler released Pandemic 1.0, a transmedia experience playing out across film, mobile, web and a live experience.

 In 2019, Weiler premiered Where There's Smoke at the Tribeca Film Festival.
 The 1,400 sq ft installation was a combination of an immersive documentary and an escape room.
 "Over 100 movies screened at the 2019 Tribeca Film Festival, but one of its best offerings lets you walk inside the frame and experience a story from the inside out." reported IndieWire calling it Weiler's "Most Poignant Work Yet.".
 Where There's Smoke won a Digital Dozen: Breakthroughs in Storytelling award in April 2020.

+In the spring of 2023 the New York Times covered Weiler's experimentation with AI within his course at Columbia University.
+Weiler first started working with AI when he collaborated with Nicholas Fortugno and Rachel Eve Ginsberg on Frankenstein AI an adaption of Mary Shelley's Frankenstein that cast the monster as an artificial intelligence.
+The project premiered at the Sundance Film Festival in 2018.

 Other projects

 Weiler founded the content creator resource The Workbook Project and network, the discovery and distribution film festival From Here to Awesome, and a complimentary conference series, DIY Days.
 Weiler wrote a column on digital media-related topics at the Blog Herald from 2006 to 2007.
 He is a regular columnist for Filmmaker magazine.
 His column entitled "Culture Hacker" deals with the intersection of tech and entertainment.

 Weiler was selected for two World Economic Forum steering committees, one on the future of content creation and another on digital policy.
 He is part of the Cinema Research Institute think tank on the future of film at NYU and is a Professor of Practice at Columbia University School of the Arts where he teaches on the art, craft and business of storytelling in the 21st century.